-According to the ROC Income Tax Act, dividends distributed by a Taiwan company to its foreign shareholders are subject to ROC withholding tax, currently at the rate of 20%, on the amount of the distribution in the case of cash dividends or on the par value of the ordinary shares in the case of stock dividends.
-However, a 10% ROC retained earnings tax paid by a Taiwan company on its undistributed after-tax earnings, if any, would provide a credit of up to 10% of the gross amount of any dividends declared out of those earnings that would reduce the 20% ROC tax imposed on those distributions.
+According to the amendments to the Income Tax Act enacted by the office of the President of the ROC on February 7, 2018, effective starting from January 1, 2018, dividends distributed by a Taiwan company to its foreign shareholders are subject to ROC withholding tax, the rate increased from 20% to 21%, on the amount of the distribution in the case of cash dividends or on the par value of the ordinary shares in the case of stock dividends.
+The surtax rate for undistributed earnings will be reduced from 10% to 5%.
+However, surtax paid on undistributed earnings can no longer be used to offset against the withholding tax imposed on the dividend distributed to foreign shareholders.

-As of December 31, 2015 and 2016, we have not provided for retained earnings tax on the undistributed earnings of approximately \$620.4 million and \$642.6 million, respectively, of our subsidiaries since we have specific plans to reinvest these earnings indefinitely.
-The undistributed earnings in our foreign subsidiaries are mainly from Himax Taiwan totaling approximately \$579.5 million and \$642.1 million as of December 31, 2015 and 2016, respectively.
+As of December 31, 2017, we have not provided for retained earnings tax on the undistributed earnings of approximately \$594.5 million of our subsidiaries since we have specific plans to reinvest these earnings indefinitely.
+The undistributed earnings in our foreign subsidiaries are mainly from Himax Taiwan totaling approximately \$593.8 million as of December 31, 2017.
 We intend to use accumulated and future earnings of Himax Taiwan to expand operations in Taiwan.